 area, (even if the word "area" itself is not used).

 You could introduce the shapes in the problem using this sheet

-or by projecting the image onto an interactive whiteboard.
+or by projecting the image or interactivity onto an interactive whiteboard.
 Try not to direct learners too much at this stage but make sure they understand that they can use any resources or equipment that they might find helpful.
-Children could work in pairs with the
+Children could work in pairs with

 Once you feel that most learners have made progress and understand the problem well (this does not necessarily mean that they have found a 'final' solution), give out this Word document